flistell/ansible-logs-view/README.md

 - **Quick Analysis**: Rapidly identify which tasks executed successfully, changed systems, or failed
 - **Change Tracking**: Easily see exactly what files were modified by each task
 - **Troubleshooting**: Quickly pinpoint problematic tasks and understand their impact
+- **Task Filtering**: Find specific tasks by description, status, date, or other criteria

 ### For System Administrators
 - **Deployment Verification**: Confirm that deployments executed as expected